Green Heart Love

 This maple balsamic dressing is a thick, rich, and creamy version of classic maple balsamic vinaigrette.
 To make it, maple syrup and vegan mayonnaise are added to a basic balsamic vinegar-olive oil combination.

 The end result?
 A slightly sweet, tangy, and velvety-smooth sauce that can be paired with just about anything!
-Obviously, this is the perfect choice for salads.
+Obviously, this is the perfect choice for Fall Harvest salads.
 But, I also really enjoy mine on roasted vegetables to give them a boost of flavor.

 If you’re looking to make it just right, you can easily add more or less sweetener, change the consistency, or add seasonings.
 The choice is yours!